vacary/docker/doc/source/developing.rst

     fenics-build

-The workflow is to edit the code on the host with your favourite tools, and then build and run inside the container.
+The workflow is to edit the code and interact with the ``git`` repositories on the host with your favourite tools, and then build and run FEniCS inside the container.

 .. _start_of_full_instructions: